Scenic USA - North Dakota

 Fort Union Trading Post

-The full scale replica fort takes in more than an acre, dwarfed by the wide open prairie.
-The 18 foot high, whitewashed palisade walls are set off by two defensive bastions (towers).
-Inside, the main Bourgeois house is today's visitor center.
+The full scale replica fort covers more than an acre, but it's dwarfed by a wide open prairie.
+Aided by Friends of Fort Union, the reconstructed fort is surrounded by 18 foot high, whitewashed palisade walls, set off by two defensive bastions (towers).
+Inside, the main Bourgeois house doubles as today's visitor center.
 The replica is built on the same footprint as the original.
 Details include a bell tower, large flagpole, ice house, blacksmith shop and massive gates.
-The fort is operated by the National Parks Service and open to the public.
+The fort is operated by the National Parks Service and is open to the public.

 All Rights Reserved